nilong96/portfolio/README.md

 ## Final project
 [Final Project Part 1](final-project-part-one)

 [Final Project Part 2](final-project-part-two)

 I have created an initial outline and raw sketches for my Final Project.
-The link shows the raw draft of my final project, which is about student loan in United States.
+The link above shows the raw draft of my final project, which is about student loan repayment issues in United States.